maphew/Leaflet.BetterFileLayer/README.md

 # Leaflet.BetterFileLayer

-### Load your spatialized files in Leaflet the way it should be.
+### Load your spatialized files into Leaflet the way it should be.

 ---